Smart Tips for Small Bathroom Renovations

 Lay wall tiles vertically

-Although, up to now, it may seem like renovating a small bathroom smartly zaps all the fun out of the design, but that isn’t the case!
+Although, up to now, it may seem like renovating a small bathroom smartly zaps all the fun out of the design, that isn’t the case!
 White tiles will make the room appear bigger and brighter, but that doesn’t mean you have to be pedestrian about it.
 You can still choose modern white (and light) wall tiles, but if you do, consider laying them vertically rather than horizontally.

-You’ve probably heard “horizontal stripes make a person look fat”.
-The same applies to small bathrooms; instead of making a bathroom look “fat”, it appears small.
+You’ve probably heard, “horizontal stripes make a person look fat.”
+The same applies to small bathrooms; instead of making a bathroom look “fat,” it appears small.
 The good news is, like wearing stripes, vertical stripes work oppositely.

 Today’s abundance of tile designs means there’s no shortage of choice when it comes to thin bathroom tiles.
 You’ll find hundreds of options at Ross’s Discount Home Centre, available at the most competitive prices in Perth.